FairVote has identified ranked choice voting as our preferred fair representation voting method. RCV offers the following benefits.

 We continue to work on variety of fair voting reforms outside of ranked choice voting, such as the open ticket method, cumulative voting, and Districts Plus.

-The methods discussed here are more susceptible to gaming or tactical voting than ranked choice voting is, and are less effective than RCV at promoting minority representation and improving voter choice, among other benefits of RCV.
+The methods discussed here are more susceptible to gaming or tactical voting than ranked choice voting is, and are less effective than RCV at promoting minority representation and improving voter choice.
 While each of these methods provides greater proportional representation to voters in the cities, states, or countries where they are used, we recommend them only as steps toward the use of ranked choice voting.

 The open ticket method, or "unordered open list system" combines the benefits of proportional representation with simplicity for voters and administrators.
 Voters cast a single vote for a single candidate in a partisan election.
 Candidates are elected if they pass the same threshold used in ranked choice voting.
 Additionally, remaining seats are filled by looking at what proportion of voters voted for candidates of the same political party.
 For example, in a three-seat district in which a majority of voters favored candidates running as Republicans, two seats would be awarded to Republican candidates.

 To learn more about the open ticket method, see FairVote's innovation page for open ticket voting.

 Cumulative voting is a variant of bloc voting in which voters may cast a number of votes equal to the number of candidates to be elected, but they may cast them freely; for example by casting all of their votes for one candidate, or splitting them evenly between two.